About Us

 WB began his baking journey in 1928, learning the craft in his uncle’s bakery as a teenager.
 When his uncle retired in the mid-1930s, WB opened his own shop on Charlton Road, Midsomer Norton.
 Trade flourished, and in 1937, his brother Ron joined the business.
 With demand rising, the bakery expanded to a new site next to the old mill, where the first purpose-built bakery and ovens were installed.

 Despite the challenges of World War II, baking continued.
 After the war, a second building was added to house two Baker Perkins ovens, each capable of baking 220 loaves per batch.
-WB developed a continuous baking process, mixing a second batch while the first was proofing — a clever system that kept production flowing.
+WB developed a continuous baking process, mixing a second batch while the first was proofing.

 In later years, WB and Dorothy scaled down operations, supplying local shops and independent roundsmen.
 They retired in 1978.
 Today, the bakery has been redeveloped into housing but the original house still stands.
 It is in wonderful condition, thanks to the current owners, who have renamed it ‘The Old Bakery.’